vuejs/v2.vuejs.org/source/guide/index.md

 ## ViewModel

 An object that syncs the Model and the View.
+In vue.js, ViewModels are instantiated with the `Vue` constructor or its sub-classes.
+This is also the primary object that you will be interacting with as a developer when using vue.js.

+## Data Binding

+Establish a connection between the user interface and the actual data, so that when the state of one side changes, the other side changes accordingly.
+This saves the developer the trouble of manually keeping things in sync.

 ## Directive